boafur/Netherite-Carrots/README.md

 Adds over-powered netherite carrots to Minecraft.

-See the [latest release](https://github.com/boafur/Netherite-Carrots/releases/latest) for more information.
+See the [latest release](https://github.com/boafur/Netherite-Carrots/releases/latest) for more information and to download the mod.

 ## Dependencies